 "I have made a little faint essay towards this.
 I have a brother who is as my own soul.
 My desire is, in every word I say, to look upon Mr. Tucker as in his place, and to speak no tittle concerning the one in any other spirit than I would speak concerning the other.
 If I have spoken any thing in another spirit, I pray God it may not be laid to my charge, and that it may not condemn me in that day when the secrets of all hearts shall be made manifest!"-The whole tract is written in this spirit.
 The truth is maintained in love.
-It was this spirit, we may well believe, that, as one cause, induced Dr. Taylor not to reply to an opponent, whose life and labours he well knew,-who had the whole weight of Holy Scripture on his side, and who enforced its sacred truths in the same spirit in which they were written.
+It was this spirit, we may well believe, that, as one cause, induced Dr. Taylor not to reply to an opponent, whose life and labours he well knew;-who had the whole weight of Holy Scripture on his side, and who enforced its sacred truths in the same spirit in which they were written.

-In the Reverend Dr. Convers Middleton he had a very different oppoment.† He took but little notice of the Doctor's support remarks on, what he called, the Methodistical miracles: But, when he essayed his great power to sap the foundations of that religion which he had bound himself, by every sacred obligation, to maintain and enforce, Mr. Wesley ceased, comparatively, from his great labours for nearly twenty days, (as he informs us,) and in that time produced a reply to the Doctor's ponderous volume against the miracles of the Primitive Church.
-There were but few men, even of those who knew Mr. Wesley, that could imagine that so many months, as the days he has mentioned, would suffice to wade through the fathers of the three first centuries.

-and produce such a triumphant refutation!
+In the Reverend Dr. Conyers Middleton he had a very different opponent.\ He took but little notice of the doctor's flippant remarks on, what he called, the Methodistical miracles: but, when he essayed his great power to sap the foundations of that religion which he had bound himself, by every sacred obligation, to maintain and enforce, Mr. Wesley ceased, comparatively, from his great labours for nearly twenty days, (as he informs us,) and in that time produced a reply to the doctor's ponderous volume against the miracles of the Primitive Church.
+There were but few men, even of those who knew Mr. Wesley, that could imagine that so many months, as the days he has mentioned, would suffice to wade through the fathers of the three first centuries, and produce such a triumphant refutation!

-It has been said of Hume, that he could not bear to hear the name of Doctor Beattie mentioned; so completely did the Doctor's Essay on he saw Brutus raise his hand against him.
+It has been said of Hume, that he could not bear to hear the name of Doctor Beattie mentioned; so completely did the doctor's Essay on Truth expose the sophisms of the infidel, evidently showing that they sapped the foundations of all knowledge,